 Porte Avion Nouvelle Generation [PANG]

-By Bastille day (14 July 2020), the French President is expected to green light the PANG (Porte Avion Nouvelle Generation or new generation aircraft carrier) program.
-Emmanuel Macron can take a decision during the course of the year, in particular with regard to the type of propulsion adopted and possibly the number of aircraft carriers to be built.
+Emmanuel Macron would take a decision during the course of the year, in particular with regard to the type of propulsion adopted and possibly the number of aircraft carriers to be built.
 Two new units would indeed make it possible to recover permanent operational availability of this leading diplomatic and military tool, which France has lost since the withdrawal of service from the Clémenceau / Foch tandem, the abandonment of the construction of the Charles de Gaulle sistership and the failure of an alternative solution (PA2).

 The PANG will be a platform of around 280 meters and 70,000 tpc.
 A difference which is mechanically justified by the fact that the future on-board combat aircraft (called to be developed within the framework of the SCAF program) will be of the 30-ton class, against a little more than 20 tons for the current Rafale Marine.
 It will also be necessary to provide much more space for new armaments and drones.